How much will it cost to ship my order?

-Organic Peanuts – Our delicious organic Cordoban Runner peanuts are sourced from a group of growers in Argentina.
+Peanuts – Our delicious organic Cordoban Runner peanuts are sourced from a group of growers in Argentina.
 Peanuts are indigenous to South America, and Argentina has an abundance of land ideal for peanut cultivation, with a naturally high soil fertility that requires little to no fertilizers to produce large yields and healthy crops.
-Read more here.

-Organic Pecans – Our organic Wichita/Western Schley variety pecans are grown and harvested in Sinaloa.
-Mexico.
+Pecans – Our organic pecans are harvested from three orchards in Texas and Mexico.

 Organic Cashews – Our organic cashews are Anacardium Occidentale variety, and are grown in Vietnam.